 Players need to be entertained at regular intervals.
 Just like how the difficulty of encounters can't be too easy or too difficult, the encounters themselves need to be spaced out so that the player is finding new, interesting encounters with space to breathe.

 After mapping out the encounters, I used the project's modular puzzle design tools in Unreal to test out different encounter designs.
-These tools, made by the game's Design Lead, Jeremy McCarty, allowed me to connect props in the environment to tell environmental stories and give the player diegetic puzzles to solve.
+These tools allowed me to connect props in the environment to tell environmental stories and give the player diegetic puzzles to solve.

-After I implemented the prototypes for the encounters, I took quick notes while playtesters played the game.
-Often I would take notes on trouble areas and confusion, such as if certain encounters were difficult or were being passed by playtesters too often.
+After I implemented the prototypes for the encounters, I observe playtesters and take notes on trouble areas and confusion, such as if certain encounters were too difficult or were being passed by playtesters too often.

 This puzzle was originally a puzzle involving two ropes that the player would shoot, dropping the letter down from a piece of the wood.
-The design of the level around it didn't afford this kind of puzzle, however, so it was reworked to involve moving up a piece of debris and shooting the letter down itself.
+The design of the level this area didn't afford this kind of puzzle, however, so it was reworked to involve moving up a piece of debris and shooting the letter down itself.

 Once an encounter is tested, I review the testing notes and incorporate any actionable items or observations into the design.

-One of the puzzles in the Ridge, pictured here, was a trinket that the player would find above a rope between two houses.
+One of the puzzles in the Ridge, in the left side of this picture, was a trinket above a rope between two houses.
 The player shoots the rope to collect the trinket below.
-The prototype for this encounter was difficult to see at first, so during set dressing the houses were moved further away from one another and more negative space was used to call out the trinket's silhouette.
+The prototype for this encounter was difficult to see at first, so before set dressing the houses were moved further away from one another and more negative space was used to call out the trinket's silhouette.

 Once an encounter has been tested and iterated on enough that players are routinely finding and enjoying the encounter, the encounter is moved on to a polish state.
 That's when set dressing can be done around the encounter and sound effects designed specifically for each one.